DavEst91/IH-W2-Global-Shark-Attacks/README.md

 Our objective is to clean the dataset until we have a database we can work with and contrast the next three hypotheses:

 1. Most of the provoked shark attacks are provoked by Americans.
-2. Distribution of shark attacks is correlated with the age of the victims
+2. Distribution of shark attacks is correlated with the age of the victims.
-3. Shark attacks ocurr mainly in the afternoon
+3. Shark attacks ocurr mainly in the afternoon.

 ## Methodology: Data cleaning